The Toyota Tundra has made its mark as a full-size pickup powerhouse, known for its power, dependability, and distinction.

 Best Years: None yet

-As of our last update in 2023, the latest generation is relatively new, and we’re still waiting to see which years will shine.
+As of our last update in 2023, this generation is still new off the assembly line.
+We’re keeping our eyes peeled to see which years will rise to the top.

 Neutral Years: 2023

-The 2023 model is so far providing solid performance, without major issues or significant advancements.
-It maintains the Tundra’s reputation for power and reliability, but it doesn’t break new ground.
+The 2023 model is holding its own so far, without any major hiccups or revolutionary advancements.
+It’s keeping the Tundra’s reputation for power and dependability intact, but it’s not exactly reinventing the wheel.

 Worst Years: 2022